kaleido-io/kaleido-go/README.md

   kaleido-go [flags]

 Flags:
   -a, --accounts stringArray       Account addresses - 1 per worker needed for geth signing -x, --args stringArray           String arguments to pass to contract method (auto-converted to type) -C, --call                       Call the contract and return a value, rather than sending a txn -i, --chainid int                Chain ID for EIP155 signing (networkid queried if omitted) -c, --contract string            Pre-deployed contract address.
 Will be deployed if not specified -n, --contractname string        The name of the contract to call, for Solidity files with multiple contracts -d, --debug int                  0=error, 1=info, 2=debug (default 1) -E, --estimategas                Estimate the gas for the contract call, rather than sending a txn -e, --extsign                    Sign externally with generated private keys + accounts -f, --file string                Solidity smart contract source.
 Deployed if --contract not supplied -F, --flush-period int           Flush period for statsd metrics (ms) (default 1000) -g, --gas int                    Gas limit on the transaction (default 1000000) -G, --gasprice int               Gas price
-  -h, --help                     help for kaleido-go -k, --keys string              JSON file to create/update with an array of private keys for extsign -l, --loops int                Loops to perform in each worker before exiting (0=infinite) (default 1) -m, --method string            Method name in the contract to invoke -M, --metrics string           statsd server to submit metrics to -N, --nonce int                Nonce (transaction number) for the next transaction (default -1) -P, --privateFor stringArray   Private for (see EEA Client Spec V1) -p, --privateFrom string       Private from (see EEA Client Spec V1) -R, --rpc-timeout int          Timeout in seconds for an individual RCP call (default 30) -S, --seconds-max int          Time in seconds before timing out waiting for a txn receipt (default 20) -s, --seconds-min int          Time in seconds to wait before checking for a txn receipt (default 11) -T, --telegraf                 Telegraf/InfluxDB stats naming (default is Graphite) -t, --transactions int         Count of transactions submit on each worker loop (default 1) -u, --url string               JSON/RPC URL for Ethereum node: https://user:pass@xyz-rpc.kaleido.io -w, --workers int              Number of workers to run (default 1)
+  -h, --help                       help for kaleido-go -k, --keys string                JSON file to create/update with an array of private keys for extsign -l, --loops int                  Loops to perform in each worker before exiting (0=infinite) (default 1) -m, --method string              Method name in the contract to invoke -M, --metrics string             statsd server to submit metrics to -q, --metrics-qualifier string   Additional metrics qualifier -N, --nonce int                  Nonce (transaction number) for the next transaction (default -1) -P, --privateFor stringArray     Private for (see EEA Client Spec V1) -p, --privateFrom string         Private from (see EEA Client Spec V1) -R, --rpc-timeout int            Timeout in seconds for an individual RCP call (default 30) -S, --seconds-max int            Time in seconds before timing out waiting for a txn receipt (default 20) -s, --seconds-min int            Time in seconds to wait before checking for a txn receipt (default 11) -T, --telegraf                   Telegraf/InfluxDB stats naming (default is Graphite) -t, --transactions int           Count of transactions submit on each worker loop (default 1) -u, --url string                 JSON/RPC URL for Ethereum node: https://user:pass@xyz-rpc.kaleido.io -w, --workers int                Number of workers to run (default 1)
 ```

 ## Build